Xferno2/CSharpOsu/README.md

 ### To do
 1. It's still not clear for me how replay encoding works but I will try to make a converter to output a .osr file.
-2. Get the users language flags as a jpg.